TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 Used for setting original and current transforms of each bone.
 Transforms on how to get from original to current will be calculated and applied to vertices based on their bone indices and weights.
 Supplied list of transforms must have length divisible by 16.
 If not, operation fails.
-When setting one of the transforms, while the other one isn't defined or has different length, the one being set will be set to both.
+When setting one of the transforms, while the other one is not defined or has different length, the one being set will be set to both.

 ---
 ```scratch